 Diana obtained her Bachelor’s degree in Biochemistry at the University of Halle-Wittenberg and her Master’s degree in Molecular Life Sciences at the University of Jena.
 During her master’s thesis in Alessandro Ori’s lab, she studied the impact of the proteasome inhibition on the ubiquitin profile of iPSC-derived human neurons (iNeurons) using liquid chromatography linked mass spectrometry (LC-MS).
 Diana joined Marlen Knobloch’s lab in November 2022 as a PhD student and is currently investigating the role of LDs in cellular identity.

-Alicia Rey obtained her Master’s degree in Medical Biology at the University of Lausanne in 2023.
-Alicia joined Marlen Knobloch’s lab in April 2022 to conduct her Master’s thesis on the role of astrocytic fatty acid beta-oxidation (FAO) in postnatal brain development and in Alzheimer´s disease.
-She returned to the lab as a research intern.
+Alicia obtained her Bachelor in Biology and her Master’s degree in Medical Biology at the University of Lausanne.
+She joined Marlen Knobloch’s lab in April 2022 to complete her Master’s thesis on the role of astrocytic fatty acid beta-oxidation (FAO) in postnatal brain development and in Alzheimer´s disease.
+She remained in the lab as a research Intern where she was involved in optimizing lipid droplet staining techniques for five months.
+In December 2023, she returned to the lab as a PhD student to study the role of brain lipid droplets in ageing and disease.

 Former Lab members